Sortie

 Why it exists

-The prior art survey found 40+ tools implementing adversarial or multi-model review patterns.
+The prior art survey found a range of tools implementing adversarial or multi-model review patterns.
 None of them combine all of: configurable model roster, parallel CLI invocation, 4th-model debrief synthesis with convergence analysis, severity-gated triage with configurable blocking, structured ledger for operational evaluation, and Claude Code hook integration.

 Origin: Darkcat pilot

-Sortie grew out of the Darkcat adversarial review system I built inside The Pit — a 1,300+ commit project across 3 phases (508 test files, 329 architectural decisions).
+Sortie grew out of the Darkcat adversarial review system I built inside The Pit, a large, multi-phase project.
 Darkcat ran Claude, Codex, and Gemini against every code change as a pre-commit gate.
-The pilot data was what validated the approach: 31 findings from 3 models, 74% caught by only one model, 0 false positives.
-That complementarity — each model family seeing things the others miss — is the empirical foundation for Sortie’s design.
+The pilot data was what validated the approach: most findings were caught by only one model, with no false positives.
+That complementarity, each model family seeing things the others miss, is the empirical foundation for Sortie’s design.

 The Gauntlet (Darkcat’s enforcement layer) required tree-hash-based attestations, manual walkthrough gates, and structured finding logs.
 Sortie generalises all of this into a configurable system that works outside The Pit’s specific workflow.